glmck13/AskPi/README.md

 I use the "curl" command to invoke the APIs for these services directly, so there's no need to install/configure any additional SDKs on your Pi.
 The google-stt.sh and aws-polly.sh scripts are written as classic UNIX filters:
 * google-stt.sh reads a wav-formatted file fron stdin (mono, 16k sampling rate), and outputs a plain text translation to stdout
 * aws-polly.sh reads plain text fronm stdin, and outputs an mp3-formatted audio stream to stdout

-## Use Case: Connecting with a microphone & speaker

 ## Use Case: Connecting with a smart phone
 1. In order to interact with your assistant, open a web browser on your smart phone (or any other client), and navigate to the URL where you installed askpi.
 Screen #1.